tunicate/Peer-Assessment---Getting-and-Cleaning-Data/Codebook.md

 # Peer-Assessment---Getting-and-Cleaning-Data

-##This describes the variables in the data set produced by "run_analysis.R".
+##This describes the variables in the data set produced by "run_analysis.R"

 The data set includes data for 30 unique subjects: numbered 1-30 in the "subject" column.